Niranchana44/Influenza_Comprehensive_Analysis/README.md

 ### Disclaimer
-All work  from problem formulation to exploratory analysis and interpretation  was entirely self-conceived and executed by the author.
+All work  from problem formulation to exploratory analysis and interpretation  was entirely self-conceived and executed by the author without adapting from any pre-exisitng sources.

 ### License
 This project is licensed under **All Rights Reserved**.
 All rights to the code, documentation, and related content are retained by the author.
 No part of this project may be reproduced, distributed, or modified without explicit permission.